May 13, 2020

 - All patrons' loan periods for checked-out materials have been extended

-- Items originally due in February, March, and April are now extended until at least May 1, 2020.
+- Items originally due in February, March, and April are now extended indefinitely.

 - The Library does not charge late fees.

-- Active and expiring Kansas City Public Library card accounts have been automatically renewed through July 1, 2020.
+- Active and expiring Kansas City Public Library card accounts have been automatically renewed.

 - Library staff is continuing to monitor live chat and email inquiries and will respond as quickly as they can.